chenneking/citegeist/README.md

     ```bash
     pip install citegeist
     ```
-2. Setup the milvus database.
-(TODO: explain this step)
+2. Setup the Milvus database.
+As of March 2025, we provide a hosted version of this database that you can use for free (see usage instructions below).
+If we discontinue this, or you prefer to run this locally, you can download the database as file here: [Huggingface]()
 3. Run the pipeline (see Usage section below)

 ### Setup (Web-Interface)